tetratelabs/wazero/README.md

 wazero has no dependencies and doesn't require CGO.
 This means it can also be embedded in an application that doesn't use an operating system.
-For example, we've tested every change via Docker `FROM scratch` to ensure that wazero doesn't require any platform dependency.
+For example, we've tested every change via Docker `FROM scratch` to ensure that wazero doesn't require any OS dependency.
 It is an intended use case and a major differentiator between wazero and alternatives.

 ## Standards Compliance